gvarsanyi/multic/README.md

 ## Options
 ### `file` file path for source string
-This is useful for error messages and to define include path start point for jade and sass includes/imports
+This is useful for error messages and to define include path start point for Jade, Less and Sass includes/imports

     multic(source_string, {file: '*path/to/my/source/file.ext*'}).min(callback);